 Traditional Thai Massage

 Songkran, the New Year water festival, takes place in April and is Thailand’s most famous celebration.
 It’s essentially a giant water fight in the streets, but stems from a Buddhist tradition of cleansing and looking forward to the year ahead.
 In November, Thai people release thousands of floating baskets lit with candles down waterways, as part of the Loy Krathong festival.
 For more information about Thai festivals, check out our Thai festival article.
+Are you planning to visit Thailand during Songkran, check out our Ultimate Songkran Guide.

 When to go